UPDATED FEB 2024

-The snow is finally here and after a slow start to winter, it’s time to get out and partake in some of the pleasures of winter.
+Embrace the winter wonderland of Nova Scotia!
+With plenty of snow to share, it’s the perfect time to get outside and enjoy some winter fun.
 Sledding is one of the cheapest, easiest ways to enjoy the snow — all you need is a piece of plastic and lots of energy!

 Luckily, Halifax and surrounding areas provides a generous handful of sledding options for outdoor enthusiasts of all ages and skill levels.
 And unlike some other provinces that have by-laws in place to deter sledding in undesignated areas, Halifax is pretty much open for exploring.

 And, when these hills are coated in a fresh heaping of snow, it’s time to gear up and get your sled on.
 It is so much fun hearing the laughter of kids as they speed down the hills.
-We were walking our dog at Shubie Park on Sunday morning and the freshly snow covered hill was busy with children and their parents having the best time.
+We were recently walking our dog at Shubie Park and the freshly snow covered hill was busy with children and their parents having the best time.
 Those days are precious!
+It will be even more popular now we have a significant amount of snow to enjoy.

 From a few hidden gems to some of the most popular runs, here are Halifax’s most entertaining sledding hills followed by a map of many of the city’s favourite hills.